Get all the latest data for Argentina?

 What utilities do landlords often pay in Argentina right now?

-In most long-term rentals in Argentina, tenants pay electricity, gas, and water directly, while landlords cover building expenses (expensas) during vacancy and extraordinary charges.
+For normal long-term rentals in Argentina, tenants usually pay electricity, gas, internet and ordinary building expenses, while landlords usually pay taxes, insurance and extraordinary building charges.

 How is rental income taxed in Argentina as of 2026?